 History

 House of Hearing was founded in 1969.
-It has come a long way since then, now employing 28 staff in 5 clinics across Scotland and the North East of England – Edinburgh, Galashiels, Morpeth, Perth and St Andrews.
+It has come a long way since then, now employing over 28 staff members in 9 clinics across Scotland and the North East & North West of England – Edinburgh, Galashiels, Morpeth, Perth, St Andrews, Stockton Heath, and Alderley Edge.

 For many years the most common way of treating patients with blocked ears was to use a big syringe full of warm water to wash the build up of wax out of the ears.